Intisari

 Intisari (Digest) is an Indonesian monthly general-interest magazine published by Kompas Gramedia.
-The magazine adopted a format similar to Reader's Digest.
+The magazine has a format similar to that of Reader's Digest.

 History

 Intisari was first published in 1963 by Petrus Kanisius Ojong (1920–1980) and Jakob Oetama (1931–2020), with assistance from J. Adi Subrata and Irawati.
 It was the company's first publication.

 Intisari was intended to open the horizons of Indonesian society.
 Its first edition had no cover and was 14 x 17.5 cm in size, in black and white and 128 pages thick.
 In its first publication, 11,000 copies were printed.
 Later editions would reach 350,000 copies.

 The online version of Intisari includes a variety of sections and categories, such as finance, career, unique, inspiration, wellness, and travelling.